 With the understanding that characters in a memoir are real people, they are still characters; it’s impossible to capture a whole human being in a billion words.
-So, as I’m always willing to admit, as soon as I put someone down on paper they cease being flesh and blood but are reduced to a few lines of description, dialog, and action.
+So, as I’m always willing to admit, as soon as I put someone down on paper, they cease being flesh and blood but are reduced to a few lines of description, dialog, and action.
 With that said, I had to most fun writing about certain individuals we met, like our informal ‘pharmacist’ introduced in The Pharmacist and the Nurse chapter.
 The attorney who managed to snatch me from induction into the army is a wonderful character in The Prophet and the Lawyer chapter, along with the standup comic-in-waiting, moonlighting as a bartender.
 A girl I only knew as Kathy is a big favorite in Two Bricks and a Hundred Dollar Bill.
 Don’t want to leave out Eddie Pru, a mobster/entertainer who trained us in stagecraft, and his amazing girlfriend Torchie, in Torchie and the Pru, or Larry Lamb, the youngest brother of the Sheriff of Clark County, Las Vegas who allegedly filled Caesars Palace’s fountains with soap powder, who you’ll meet in Bonnie Springs Ranch.
 I love them all for their quirkiness.

 Which one of your books are you most proud of?

 NIGHT PEOPLE, since it’s my first full book.
-I’m proud of it because I feel as though I’ve captured the essence of each of the main characters, and the band’s experience.
-I’m happy that the themes have come through without being overly obvious, but there if you look for them, and that there is a complexity of real life about the books without the confusion of real life.
+I’m proud of it because I feel as though I’ve captured the essence of each of the main characters and the band’s experience.
+I’m happy that the themes have come through without being overly obvious, but there, if you look for them, and that there is a complexity of real life about the books without the confusion of real life.
 I think there is a deceptive depth of layers to the story that allows re-reading.
-I know that most readers won’t notice the symbolism or threads but I believe subliminally, these things bring a feeling of depth to a book.
-On the other hand, I cannot look at this book without wanting to re-write parts of it—just one more time please!
+I know that most readers won’t notice the symbolism or threads, but I believe, subliminally, these things bring a feeling of depth to a book.
+On the other hand, I cannot look at this book without wanting to re-write parts of it—just one more time, please!

 What is an interesting or hidden talent you have?

 Patterns, though I’m not sure it’s a talent, it’s at least an attribute.
-I tend to see the world in a series of patterns, tendencies, possibilities, rather than static in time.
+I tend to see the world in a series of patterns, tendencies, and possibilities, rather than static in time.

 Is there anything else you’d like my readers to know?

 That I believe we are all a story, and that I’m immortal in the sense of relative time, and that I believe everyone else is too.
-Our stories coincide if we experience our relative times in a way that intersect with one another, but we always live in our own bubble of existence.
+Our stories coincide if we experience our relative times in a way that intersects with one another, but we always live in our own bubble of existence.
 We come into this world alone, live in it that way no matter how close we grow to others, and we leave it the same way.
 And that the universe is far, far, far more complex than we can ever know or give it credit for, and that we are way bigger than our stories in the here and now.

 Where can we find you on social media?